panzerdp/dmitripavlutin.com/content/posts/2016-09-14-javascript-unicode/index.md

 // Range out of order in character class
 ```

 The astral code points are encoded to surrogate pairs.
 So JavaScript represents the regular expression using code units `/[\uD83D\uDE00-\uD83D\uDE0E]/`.
-Each code unit is considered a separated element in pattern, so the regular expression ignores the concept of surrogate pair.
+Each code unit is considered a separated element in the pattern, so the regular expression ignores the concept of a surrogate pair.
-The `\uDE00-\uD83D` part of character class is not a valid, because `\uDE00` is greater than `\uD83D`.
-As result an error is generated.
+The `\uDE00-\uD83D` part of the character class is not valid, because `\uDE00` is greater than `\uD83D`.
+As a result, an error is generated.

 #### Regular expression *u* flag

-Fortunately ECMAScript 2015 introduced an useful `u` flag, making the regular expression Unicode-aware.
+Fortunately, ECMAScript 2015 introduced a useful `u` flag, making the regular expression Unicode-aware.
 This flag enables the correct processing of astral symbols.

 You can use unicode escape sequences in regular expressions `/u{1F600}/u`.
 This escape is shorter than indicating the high-surrogate and low-surrogate pair `/\uD83D\uDE00/`.